Infini-AI-Lab/WWW.Serve/README.md

 ## TL;DR

-We introduce **WWW\.Serve**, a *decentralized framework for trustless yet collaborative multi-LLM serving*.
+We introduce **`WWW.Serve`**, a *decentralized framework for trustless yet collaborative multi-LLM serving*.
 It preserves service providers’ anonymity and privacy, while supporting self-organizing request dispatch, dynamic workload balancing, and autonomous resource/policy control.

 Three key designs are integrated:
 - a blockchain-inspired credit system for trustless collaboration.
 - gossip-driven peer synchronization for flexible participation.
 - a duel-and-judge mechanism for robust contributor evaluation.

-Under various configurations, WWW\.Serve improves global SLO attainment by up to <strong>1.5x</strong> and lowers latency by <strong>27.6%</strong>.
+Under various configurations, `WWW.Serve` improves global SLO attainment by up to <strong>1.5x</strong> and lowers latency by <strong>27.6%</strong>.
 Its performance approaches, and in some cases surpasses, centralized scheduling, while preserving the benefits of decentralization.

 <div align="center">
   <img src="assets/slo_global_legend.png" width="40%" />